mkhaas/Resume-LLM-RAG/README.md

 ## Getting Started

-Follow the steps outlined in the code and README to set up the project and run the ResumeQ&A bot with ease.
+Follow the steps outlined in the Usage in Colab.

 ## License